grafana/grafana/docs/sources/sharing/share-panel.md

 If you created a snapshot by mistake, click **delete snapshot** to remove the snapshot from your Grafana instance.
 ## Embed Panel

 You can embed a panel using an iframe on another web site.
-Unless anonymous access permission is enabled, the viewer must be logged into Grafana to view the graph.
+Unless anonymous access permission is enabled, the viewer must be signed into Grafana to view the graph.

 Here is an example of the HTML code: